christopherPederson/christopherPederson/README.md

 ## What I Do

 - 🛠️ **Embedded Systems**: My bread and butter!
-I thrive on programming embedded systems using C, C++, and sometimes Java and Python for the higher-level stuff.
+I thrive on programming embedded systems using C and C++, along with many microcontroller development tools.
 - 🌐 **Full Stack Web Development**: I love crafting beautiful and functional web applications.
 You'll often find me tinkering with React, JavaScript, HTML, CSS, Bootstrap, MongoDB, and TailwindCSS to bring my ideas to life.

 ## Beyond Code